jackHay22/poolgp/README.md

 ### Bugs
 - [ ] Balls sometimes still seem to be "sticky" and orbit each other briefly (especially on breaks)
 - [ ] Editor bug: placing balls into collisions yields a nil value in a vector operation
+- [ ] Ball has a tendency to stick to the wall
+- [ ] Cue pockets count as points

 ## License